This Is the Lesson Learned From My Sleepless Nights

 God Already Knows It All, But He Wants Me to Trust Him

 After writing down these thoughts, a theme emerged: My God has this.
 It’s not up to me.
 It’s up to Him.
 My response is to trust and obey by doing the next right thing.
 Isn’t it kind of God to take His time to wake me up and reveal my hiccups to me?
-He could leave me to myself, obsessively spiraling, but instead He gently brought me these insights, in the end reminding me that He is in the driver’s seat.
-While I didn’t have a concrete 5-Step Plan for Parenting and Escaping my Vanity, I did have peace, and I slept well the next night.
+He could leave me to myself, obsessively spiraling, but instead, He gently brought me these insights, ultimately reminding me that He is in the driver’s seat.
+While I didn’t have a concrete 5-step Plan for Parenting and Escaping my Vanity, I did have peace, and I slept well the next night.

-The next time you can’t sleep, take some time to take inventory of what is behind your spiraling thoughts.
-Maybe in His kindness, God is trying to free you from yourself, revealing some new insights so that you, too, can find rest and peace in Him.
+The next time you can’t sleep, take some time to inventory what is behind your spiraling thoughts.
+Maybe, in His kindness, God is trying to free you from yourself, revealing some new insights so that you, too, can find rest and peace in Him.

 You’ll love this podcast episode from This Grit and Grace Life: Grit and Grace, but What About God? – 105!